transifex/transifex-native-sandbox/README.md

 [A guide to port Transifex Native to new programming languages](https://transifex.github.io/native-specs/)

-Note: You can share the experience using this github webpage.
+Share the experience with others using this github webpage.
 Translate in transifex, refresh the github webpage and see your translation live on the fly.